Skip to content

 Air quality in Chester-le-Street

-The review and assessment of air quality to the west of Chester-le-Street town centre has determined that levels of nitrogen dioxide exceed the long term national objective and EU limit for this pollutant.
+Previously the review and assessment of air quality to the west of Chester-le-Street town centre determined the levels of nitrogen dioxide exceeded the long-term air quality objective for this pollutant.
+However, the outcome of further monitoring highlight levels of nitrogen dioxide that are consistently below the objective and therefore the Chester-le-Street Air Quality Management Area has been revoked.'

 Non-continuous monitoring of air quality is carried out at a number of locations close to either busy junctions or on major routes and in areas where people could be exposed to pollution.
 To see the locations, please view our air quality monitoring map.
 This monitoring has provided an annual mean nitrogen dioxide concentration reading at the various locations where the non-continuous monitors are located in the Chester-le-Street area.